 |

 Modern IT systems are complex and connected.
 A small change can create big problems.
-A change management database helps teams avoid issues by giving them accurate, current data and ensuring data stays consistent across teams and tools.
+A CMDB helps teams avoid issues by giving them accurate, current data and keeping that data consistent across teams and tools.
+When records are fragmented across multiple instances, consolidation merges them into one trusted record so every team works from the same view.

 A CMDB helps you:

-• See all assets in one place for stronger asset management itam
+• See all assets in one place for stronger IT asset management (ITAM)

 • Understand system dependencies